chris-barry/tor-relay-geodiversity/README.md

 The more diverse the tor network is geographically, the more secure it is.
 This project aims to help people visualize where most tor nodes are ran (hint: as of 2015 January it's North America and Europe).

+The end goal of this program is to help people find new countries to run relays in.

 ## Running

 Running is simple: